keratin/authn-server/docs/config.md

 By default OAuth providers will use a key derived from `SECRET_KEY_BASE`.
 To override you can provide a hex-encoded string as the third segment in the colon-delimited environment variable.

+Additional credentialing data can be passed to the provider as key-value pairs in the form key=value after the third colon.
+For example:

+`GOOGLE_OAUTH_CREDENTIALS=clientID:clientSecret:signingKey:extra=val1:data=val2`

+Or to use the default signing key:

+`GOOGLE_OAUTH_CREDENTIALS=clientID:clientSecret::extra=val1:data=val2`

+Note that no providers currently use the additional data.

 ### `FACEBOOK_OAUTH_CREDENTIALS`

 |           |                                      |